Central Illinois' On-Line Broadcast Museum

 required investments by viewers to continue to receive WCIA.

-WCIA, according to their report, had an audience in 33 counties which are wholly or partly outside of what is known as its Grade B area and in those areas, less than 50 percent of the households were equipped currently to receive UHF broadcasts.
+WCIA, according to their report, had an audience in 33 counties that are wholly or partly outside of what is known as its Grade B area, and in those areas, less than 50 percent of the households were currently equipped to receive UHF broadcasts.
 The station had done its homework.
 Other numbers presented include the 432,000 people in those fringe areas in 140,976 homes, with only 17,823

 equipped to receive UHF broadcasts!

-a substantial area of small and rural communities which would not have effective television coverage unless a VHF television station was allocated to Champaign.”
+a substantial area of small and rural communities would not have effective television coverage unless a VHF television station were allocated to Champaign.”

-was deleted a “significant” number of people now receiving television would lose television service.
+was deleted, a “significant” number of people now receiving television would lose television service.
 At the same time, the FCC handed down some other decisions concerning other Channel 3's.
-The channel 3 allocation was granted to Harrisburg, Illinois, and gave WSIL-TV, Channel 22 permission to broadcast on channel 3 until the outcome of a hearing for that channel would be decided.
+The channel 3 allocation was granted to Harrisburg, Illinois, and WSIL-TV, Channel 22, permission to broadcast on channel 3 until the outcome of a hearing for that channel would be decided.
 The FCC

 also denied a petition by Sarkes Tarzian Inc.(owner of WTTV, Channel 4 in Bloomington, Indiana) a request to grant channel 13 to a community just to the east of Harrisburg in Carterville, Illinois.

-It was also at that time the FCC denied a specific petition by Plains Television(WICS) and Prairie Television(WTVP) to deintermix Champaign-Urbana by deleting channel 3 and not proposing that channel 3 be reassigned to any specific community.
-That alternate proposal of Prairie/WTVP to reserve channel 3 for educational use and move channel 12 to (Fowler, Indiana) Lafayette, Indiana for
+At that time, the FCC also denied a specific petition by Plains Television(WICS) and Prairie Television(WTVP) to deintermix Champaign-Urbana by deleting channel 3 and not proposing that channel 3 be reassigned to any specific community.
+The Commission rejected the alternate proposal of Prairie/WTVP to reserve channel 3 for educational use, move channel 12 to (Fowler, Indiana) Lafayette, Indiana, for

-commercial use and add channel 64 to Champaign-Urbana was rejected by the Commission.
+commercial use, and add channel 64 to Champaign-Urbana.
 WTVP also sought to change WCIA to channels 21, 27, or 33.

 Starring as "K-k-Katy" was Ann Sothern in the "Ann Sothern Show" which aired on CBS from 1958 to 1961.
 Her character was the assistant manager of a major downtown hotel in New York.